Travel Therapy #31

 Unfortunately, group dynamics, as well as personality and cultural differences, severely restricted them.
 Thank God for my tour guide, Marie, who was a solid source of meaningful conversations.
 I noticed (and Google confirmed) a blaring cultural difference between Americans and people from the U.K.—Americans are far more likely to have meaningful conversations with strangers in public places, while people from the U.K. don’t generally converse much with strangers and tend to stick to their kind.

 I’m proud that not only did I manage to hold it together, but I didn’t cast negative aspersions on myself or the others for our differences or wish any of us to be different than who we were.

 Nor, did I take anything personally when I observed the following:

 - Those who do not seek out unique viewpoints and new experiences will be irritated by me.

 - Those who are not empathic will be befuddled by me.

-- Those who are not a bit untamed will be threatened by me.
+- Those who are totally tame will be threatened by me.

 - And, of course, extroverts will think there’s something wrong with me.